italia/bootstrap-italia-playground/README.EN.md

 Just run `yarn start` again: everything should be red! :)

-## Riferimento
+## Reference

-La documentazione di Bootstrap Italia è presente su GitHub pages all'indirizzo https://italia.github.io/bootstrap-italia/docs/come-iniziare/personalizzazione-della-libreria/.
+Bootstrap Italia documentation is hosted on GitHub pages at https://italia.github.io/bootstrap-italia/docs/come-iniziare/personalizzazione-della-libreria/ (in italian).